Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 Find all members only information here

-* annually changing intensive modules on topical themes.
-These modules are shared between first and second year MA students, helping the two groups integrate;
+* annually changing workshops and courses on topical themes, which are shared between first and second year MA students, helping the two groups to integrate.

 The requirement for admission to Masters studies is a Bachelors degree, higher education obtained on the basis of professional higher education curriculum or other relevant qualification that gives access to Masters studies.